mcsherrylabs/sss.openstar/sss.asado-ledger/README.md

 From the point of view of the rest of the system all a ledger has to do is accept a LedgerItem via `apply` and optionally provide a coinbase LedgerItem for each block.
 If the ledger rejects the LedgerItem it throws an `Exception`.

- A LedgerItem itself requires a transaction id and the identifier of the Ledger itself (BalanceLedger is 1 and Identity Ledger is 2)
+ A LedgerItem itself requires a transaction id and the identifier of the Ledger itself (Balance Ledger is 1 and Identity Ledger is 2)
  It also has an Array of bytes which should mean something to the ledger itself but nothing to the rest of the system.

 ```scala